yrawat/fc-html5/reference.md

-- meta data is stored in the head element
+- metadata is stored in the head element
--
+- inline elements like <em> or <strong> does not give a linebreak